 There are a few main turkey types out there: heritage birds, broad breasted white (most of which are conventionally raised with antibiotics) and organic.

 Broad breasted white turkeys are the most common in U.S. commercial turkey production and the most readily available in stores.
 According to Breeding, these birds were developed through "genetics and science" to maximize the amount of meat, particularly white meat, on each bird.

 According to the U.S. Farm Bureau, broad breasted white turkeys average about $1.42 per pound, or around $22 bucks for a 16-pound turkey.
 Heritage turkeys, which are much closer to what the Pilgrims likely would have seen roaming around, are leaner and gamier in taste.
-They are also a lot pricier, costing up to $10 per pound, or $160 for a 16-pound turkey from Heritage Foods.
-Though it should be noted that, depending on where you live in the country, local farms or farmers' markets may have heritage birds at more affordable prices.
+They are also a lot pricier, costing up to $10 per pound, like this $160 for a 16-pound turkey from Heritage Foods.
+Depending on where you live in the country, local farms or farmers' markets may have heritage birds at more affordable prices.